-Α. Infrastructure - Evidence of early intervention and parent/family support programs, or well developed plans to begin implementing them.
+A. Infrastructure - Evidence of early intervention and parent/family support programs, or well developed plans to begin implementing them.
 School-based mental health professionals provide services beyond minimum required for mandates and for Primary Project.
+B. Sustainability - Indication of school board support for continuation of the program.
+New applicants: score 5 pts. for stated commitment.
+Continuing Districts: score 5 pts. for actual evidence of district funding.
+Max. o pus.
 Max.
-5 pts. В. Sustainability - Indication of school board support for continuation of the program.
-New applicants: score 5 pts. for stated commitment.
-Continuing Districts: score 5 pts. for actual evidence of district funding Max.
 5 pts.
 C. First Time Applicant - The applicant has never before been awarded grant funding to support PMHP activities.
 Max.
 10 pts.
 D. Alliance District If ap plicabl e, 10 pts.
-Total po ints for Section IV Max.
-30 pts.
-SCORIN G SUMMARY: I. Pro ogram Foundation (10 pts.) mary Project Description and Implementation (80/40 pts.) ontinuing Districts divide total points in half, rounding upwards.) omplementary Mental Health Component (40 pts.) or Continuing Districts only.)
-Iditional Points (30/20 pts.)
-Opts. for New Districts or 20 points for Continuing Districts.)
-TOTAL (120/110 (A maxim pts.) num of 120 pts. for New Districts or 110 pts. for Continuing Districts) ote any specific strengths and/or weaknesses of this proposal that should evaluation.
-For additional space, use reverse side of page. be incl uded in Strength as: Weakne sses: Reader's Signature: Date:
+Tota l points for Section IV May 30 pts.
+SCOI RING SUMMARY: max. ou pis.
+I. Program Foundation (10 pts.)
+II.
+Primary Project Description and Implementation (80 pts.)
+(Note: If a Continuing District, points have been divided in half and rounded up for a maximum of 40 pts.)
+III.
+Complementary Mental Health Component or PMHP Program Expansion (40 pts.)
+(This section is for Continuing Districts only.)
+IV.
+Additional Points (30 pts.)
+(If a Continuing District, maximum of 20 pts.)
+AL or 110 pts.) uximum of 120 pts. for New Districts or 110 pts. for Continuing Districts) e note any specific strengths and/or weaknesses of this proposal that should nal evaluation.
+For additional space, use reverse side of page. be incl uded in Strei ngths: Wea knesses: Read er's Signature.
+Date: